realityexpander/How_to_program_from_ground_up/03-Hardware.md

     >   - https://www.youtube.com/watch?v=_3cNcmli6xQ

   - ROM (Read-Only Memory)
-    - Used to hold the basic software to start ("boot") the computer, sometimes called "firmware"
+    - Used to hold the basic software to start ("boot") the computer (sometimes called "firmware")
-    - The settings are "burned" into the ROM and usually cannot be changed.
+    - The values of each memory location are programmed, or "burned" into the ROM and usually cannot be changed.
+    - Most ROMs cannot be changed
-    - Some ROM's cannot be changed, some changed only once (PROM's - Programmable Read-Only Memory) and some can be changed many times with special equipment like EEPROM's (Electrically Erasable Programmable Read-Only Memory.)
+    - Some changed only once like PROMs (Programmable Read-Only Memory)
+    - Some can be changed many times like EPROMs (Erasable Programmable Read-Only Memory) but these changes are slow and require special equipment.
+There is a limit to the number of times they can be changed.

       [<img src="assets/ROM.png" width="400">](https://en.wikipedia.org/wiki/Read-only_memory)